Salmon Need Healthy Places to Live

 Puget Sound Region

-Data Source for forest cover loss: Northwest Indian Fisheries Commission, State Of Our Watersheds Report: A Report by the Treaty Tribes in Western Washington.
+Data Source for forest cover loss: Northwest Indian Fisheries Commission, State of Our Watersheds Report: A Report by the Treaty Tribes in Western Washington.
 2020, Olympia, WA; Northwest Indian Fisheries Commission, Salmon and Steelhead Habitat Inventory and Assessment Program (SSHIAP).

 In some areas, habitat has been restored and the number of fish has increased.
 Washington’s salmon recovery organizations and tribes work hard to restore and protect salmon, steelhead, and bull trout habitat all over the state.

-Included in the graphic above are restoration measures for three types of projects: riparian habitat treatments, estuary habitat treatments, and fish passage barrier corrections.
+Included in the graphic below are restoration measures for three types of projects: riparian habitat treatments, estuary habitat treatments, and fish passage barrier corrections.
 It is important to note that this data only includes what is tracked by the Recreation and Conservation Office’s Salmon Recovery Portal and PRISM Project Search databases.